kptdev/kpt/package-examples/function-export/README.md

 ### Render the declared values

-Render the changes in the hydration pipeline by using `kpt fn render` command:
+Render the changes in the rendering pipeline by using `kpt fn render` command:

   $ kpt fn render function-export/